ricardozepinto10/FolderSync/README.md

 2. Modify files between synchronization intervals to observe behavior.
 3. Check the log file for detailed operation reports.

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.

 ## Contact
-For issues or suggestions, please create a GitHub issue or reach out at <contact_email>.
+For issues or suggestions, please create a GitHub issue.